shan0103123/Live-Recoder-Bot/README.md

 # or
 python bot.pyc

+## Bot Commands
+The bot provides the following commands:

+/start
+Starts the bot and gives you an introduction to its functionalities.
+/help
+Provides a list of available commands and instructions on how to use the bot.

 ## Support the Project
 If you find this project helpful, please consider starring ⭐ and forking 🍴 the repo!